Academic Foundation Programmes

 An Academic Foundation Programme (AFP) provides foundation doctors with the opportunity to develop research, teaching and leadership / management skills in addition to the current basic Foundation competencies.
 They are intended to be beneficial to both trainees who plan to go into academic medicine as well as those who choose a different medical career.
-There is a national AFP recruitment window between May and September prior to the national process opening in October.
+There is an annual national AFP recruitment window between May and September.

-Further information can be found on the Academic section of the UKFPO website and on the Academic recruitment section of this website.
+Further information can be found on the Academic section of the United Kingdom Foundation Programme (UKFPO) website and on the Academic recruitment section of this website.

-Recruitment timelines for all UK FSs can be found on the UKFPO website from May.
+Recruitment timelines for all UK Foundation Schools can be found on the UKFPO website from May.

-Applicants who apply for an AFP but are not successful are still eligible to apply via the national process for a ‘standard’ FP.
-However, if an applicant accepts an AFP they will not be entered into the national process.
+Applicants who apply for an AFP but are not successful are still eligible to apply via the national process for a ‘standard’ Foundation Programme (FP).
+However, if an applicant accepts an AFP they will not be entered into the national FP process.

-The full academic rotations for YHFS are available at the bottom of this page.
+The full academic rotations for the Yorkshire & Humber Foundation School (YHFS) are available at the bottom of this page.